 If you include the real-time statistics tables in your migration

-	If none of these sources is available, NGT Recover attempts to calculate the number of keys by using the size of the table space data sets.
+If none of these sources is available, BMC AMI Recover attempts to calculate the number of keys by using the size of the table space data sets.
 This calculation can be very inaccurate if the table space contains multiple tables or the table contain VARCHAR columns.
 To get accurate sort work size estimates, you should

 Ensure that RUNSTATS is run frequently

 Use real-time statistics (by setting UTSORTAL to YES)

 Provide an accurate estimate on the NUMREC parameter